 It means you’re able to relax and really enjoy the views; camels decorate the never-ending blue skies, periodically substituted for a well-looked after donkey.

 I loved being able to pipe up and ask him whatever I wanted.
 He was so easy going, though I think he found it quite funny when I wanted to know how much a donkey cost.
-Don’t pretend it’s never crossed your mind.
-It’s an impressive £2,000.
+In case you’re wondering, it’s an impressive £2,000.

-Like the landscape, it is ever-changing; muddy to pavement, stepping-stones to grass, and wobbly bridges to freshwater streams.
+Like the landscape, it is ever-changing; muddy to pavement, stepping-stones to grass, and wobbly bridges to stepping stones across freshwater streams.
 Look out for the super cool walnut trees, a personal favourite of mine.

 I loved walking past the tiny school.
 The backpacks were bigger than the children themselves, and they giggled and shrieked at Jay’s lip piercings.
 They were so, so cute.
 Too cute for photos.